-- Net investment in capital assets Consists of capital assets, net of accumulated depreciation and related debt. - Restricted for capital acquisitions Current balance consists of net position restricted for the expansion of the fire house, purchase of real property, fire truck, brush truck and equipment. - Unrestricted net position All net position that do not meet the definition of "restricted" or "net investment in capital assets".
+- Net investment in capital assets consists of capital assets, net of accumulated depreciation and related debt. - Restricted for capital acquisitions current balance consists of net position restricted for the expansion of the fire house, purchase of real property, fire truck, brush truck and equipment. - Unrestricted net position includes all items that do not meet the definition of "restricted" or "net investment in capital assets".